Coaching

 Jose Mourinho’s take on Coaching

 In ‘The Playbook – A Coach’s Rules for Life’, Jose Mourinho straightaway flags down the warm-up questions.
 Asked about his formative influences, he says he doesn’t want to go there ( talk about it).
 Don’t want to talk about other people, he adds.
-You think the guy is so egotistical but soon he shows that if were were so, it did not stop him from realising and accepting perhaps the biggest truth about himself in relation to the game he is passionate about – He wasn’t good enough as a football player!
+You think the guy is so egotistical but soon he shows that if it were so, it has not stopped him from realising and accepting perhaps the biggest truth about himself in relation to the game he is passionate about – He wasn’t good enough as a football player!
 What is best for the team, do that!
 For Jose, the team is one living, breathing creature.
 Team above self.
 The best decision is in the interest of the team.
 In Jose’s team, he once found two players telling each other – You are a better captain than me.
 You should captain the team.
 Mourinho heard this and knew this team is right on track.
 Rev yourself up for the biggest challenge As a coach for FC Porto, Mourinho and his team are watching the live telecast for…

 Significant Leadership : How to find where it lies